intermine/im-docs/docs/database/database-building/post-build-updating-with-sql-triggers.rst

 .. warning::

   Please note this is an experimental facility and is subject to a number of caveats (see below).
 Please always take a backup of your database before trying.

 We very much welcome feedback, discussion and additional patches for this.
-Many thanks to Joe Carlson of the DOE Joint Genome Institute for the idea and implementation.
+Many thanks to Joe Carlson of the DOE Joint Genome Institute for the idea and implementation!

 Requirements
 ------------